-The social writing projects described here may include, at different times, ELCA social statements, social messages, social policy resolutions, studies, moral deliberation tools, or study guides.
-These resources are prepared according to standard ELCA protocol and provide written documents for teaching, discernment and action as our church participates in what God is up to in human society and the whole creation.
+The social writing projects described here may include, at different times, ELCA social statements, social messages, social policy resolutions, studies, moral deliberation tools and study guides.
+These resources are prepared according to ELCA protocol and serve as documents for teaching, discernment and action as our church participates in what God is up to in human society and the whole creation.

 Currently a task force is working on a social statement on church, state, and civic participation.
 Right now the group is in its studying phase.
 To learn more about the task force, the social statement process and how to participate, please go to elca.org/civicsandfaith.
 The social statement is currently scheduled to be voted on at the Churchwide Assembly in 2025.

 You're invited to participate in a study curriculum to learn more about the civics and faith.
 The preparation of this study is part of the process toward developing a social statement.
 Participants’ feedback, gathered with a survey after each session, is key in helping the task force as it moves into the next phase of its work, drafting a social statement.
 The study response period is open through Oct.
 15. Click here to access the study.